 When energy is stored in the mainspring, by winding, the train wheels begin to turn.
-This energy is carried from the barrel through the center, third and fourth wheels to the escape wheel, turning the wheel in the direction of the arrow shown in fig 1.
+This energy is carried from the barrel through the center, to the third and fourth wheels, and finally to the escape wheel, turning the wheel in the direction of the arrow shown in fig 1.

 Considering the escapement as a unit, it can be seen that the escape wheel supplies the power, whereas the pallet transfers the rotary motion of the escape wheel into a back and forth motion of the pallet.
 The pallet in turn imparts motion to the jewel pin (roller jewel) which causes a vibrating motion of the balance wheel.

 Detailed Sequence of Escapement Actions